IslamHeza/TimeTracking-Smart/README.md

-**Time TRacking Task**
+## Time Tracking Task

-*To run*
+> To run

--you need an internet connection to use the bootstrab and Full Calender cdn.
+* you need an internet connection to use the bootstrab and Full Calender cdn.

--you can use seeds to generate default projects.
+* you can use seeds to generate default projects.

-- Sure, you need to create a database and handle its configuration.
+* Sure, you need to create a database and handle its configuration.